 The appraiser will assign the home with what is known in the business as an "effective age."

 It's largely based on the condition of the home and how well it has been maintained.
 This age may be older or younger than its actual age.
-"Say you have a cracked window, thread-bare carpet, some tiles falling off the shower surround, vinyl torn in the laundry room, and the dog ate the corner of the fireplace hearth, these items could still add up to an overall average condition rating as the home is still habitable, however your effective age will be higher resulting in comparables being utilized which will have the same effective age and resulting lower value," Doreen Zimmerman, an appraiser in Paradise, California, tells the Wall Street Journal.
+"Say you have a cracked window, threadbare carpet, some tiles falling off the shower surround, vinyl torn in the laundry room, and the dog ate the corner of the fireplace hearth, these items could still add up to an overall average condition rating as the home is still habitable, however, your effective age will be higher resulting in comparables being utilized which will have the same effective age and resulting in a lower value," Doreen Zimmerman, an appraiser in Paradise, California, tells the Wall Street Journal.

 Fix anything that will age the home in the eyes of the appraiser.